 What is a heuristic evaluation?

-A heuristic evaluation is a quick and easy evaluation of a website’s user interface.
+A heuristic evaluation is usability inspection method to identify usability problems in the user interface (UI) design.
 It is by far the most popular of usability methods because it’s so simple to perform but crucial in finding bugs.
 Think of it as an inspection of the design you currently have.

 The overall goal of a heuristic evaluation is to find bugs and fix them as part of a iterative design process; they are used to find gaps that could interfere with the end-user’s progress.
 Evaluations are usually performed by multiple people, but individually.
 That means they’re unbiased, which result in finding more bugs.
 I find it helpful to evaluate a website every few months with only a few people at a time – always a new set of users.
 It’s quick and effective as it helps identify things which you may have missed.